VerzatileDev/VerzatileDev/README.md

 </p>

-Experienced Games Technology graduate with an interest for open source development and new learningg experiences.
+Games Technology graduate with an interest for open source development and new learningg experiences.
 Journey into game development and software engineering commenced during my undergraduate studies, where I cultivated a passion for crafting immersive experiences through code.
-With a keen interest in open source development, I am dedicated to exploring innovative solutions and contributing to the advancement of interactive entertainment.
+Dedicated to exploring innovative solutions and contributing to the advancement of interactive entertainment.
 Eager to collaborate with like-minded professionals to push the boundaries of possibility in the field.

 #